 Floating Market Day Trips from Bangkok

-Damnoen Saduak is the most photographed floating market in Thailand — and also the most touristy.
+Damnoen Saduak is the most photographed floating market in Thailand, and also the most touristy.
 The key is timing: before 7:30am or not at all.
-If you want something different, Amphawa (Fri–Sun evenings) and the Maeklong Railway Market (Tues/Sat/Sun) are worth knowing about.
+If you want something different, Amphawa (FriβSun evenings) and the Maeklong Railway Market (Tues/Sat/Sun) are worth knowing about.
+You can book a floating market tour on Viator to make the most of your morning.

 Three Markets, Three Very Different Experiences